 The midterm exam will be proctored with open notes, pen/paper, and a calculator.
-A proctored exam is similar to what you would take in the classroom.
+A proctored exam is similar to the one you would take in the classroom.
 These exams are delivered via a tool called Honorlock.
 Honorlock is an online proctoring service that allows you to take your exam from the comfort of your home.
 You DO NOT need to create an account, download software, or schedule an appointment in advance.
-Honorlock is available 24/7, and all that is needed is a computer, a working webcam, and a stable Internet connection.
-You will need Google Chrome to download the Honorlock Chrome Extension to get started.
-You can download the extension at: www.honorlock.com/extension/install.
+Honorlock is available 24/7; a computer, a working webcam, and a stable Internet connection are needed.
+You will need Google Chrome and download the Honorlock Chrome Extension to start.
+You can download the extension at:

+www.honorlock.com/extension/install.

 When you are ready to take the exam, you would log into CANVAS, go to the course, and click on the exam link.
 Clicking Launch Proctoring will begin the Honorlock authentication process, where you will take a picture of yourself, show your ID, and complete a scan of your room.
-Honorlock will be recording your exam session by the webcam and recording your screen.
+Honorlock will be recording your exam session via the webcam and your screen.
 Honorlock also has an integrity algorithm that can detect search-engine use, so please do not attempt to search for answers, even if it's on a secondary device.
 If you encounter any issues, you may contact them by live chat, phone (844-243-2500), and email (support@honorlock.com).